Nikola-nithish/Python/README.md

 # Python
-Here Is The Python Codes From Begginer to Advanced
+Here are The Python Codes From Begginer to Advanced